Kothao Keu Nei: Cultural impact

-After the unjustified death of the Protagonist, Protests broke out everywhere; fans brought demonstrations.
+After the unjustified death of the protagonist, protests broke out everywhere; fans brought demonstrations.

 Letters and petitions urged Ahmed not to kill off Baker Bhai.
+Notably, the erstwhile Prime Minister of Bangladesh Khaleda Zia made a phone call to Ahmed and requested him to change the ending.
 But Ahmed stuck to his storyline, and Baker Bhai was hanged.
 For years afterward, special prayers were held in many localities to pray for the departed soul of this fictional character.

 Ahmed was quite perturbed by this public agitation over Baker Bhai's hanging.

 So many people are hanged for no good reason, so many people die by the roadside and there is hardly any public headache over these.
 Yet, here was a fictional character being hanged and the public are up in arms.
 I was quite taken aback by all this," Humayun Ahmed told the BBC.